Search for

 One of the most unique attempts at vertical flight was embodied in the Bell X-22 that was sponsored by the US Navy during the 1960s.
 As part of the Tri-Service Program, the US Army, US Air Force, and US Navy each agreed to develop its own vertical/short takeoff and landing (V/STOL) concept under the joint supervision of all three services.

-The concept adopted by the Navy featured tilting ducted fans since these were considered to be better suited to use aboard ships.
+The concept adopted by the Navy featured tilting ducted fans since these were considered more suitable for use aboard ships.
 The ducted fans, mounted in forward and aft pairs, were able to rotate through 90 degrees to transition from vertical to horizontal flight.
 Pilots were able to control the orientation and speed of the aircraft by varying the pitch of each propellor, to change thrust, and by deflecting elevator surfaces located in the wake of each engine duct.
 The power to drive each of these fans was provided by turboshaft engines mounted in pairs at the root of the stubby rear wing.
 The engines were also joined by cross-shafts so that each fan could still be powered in case one engine or more were to fail.

 Although the first X-22 managed to complete a series of vertical and short takeoff tests, a hydraulic failure on 8 August 1966 resulted in the total loss of the machine.
 All test duties were then transferred to the second example.
 This model was fitted with a variable stability system developed by the Cornell Aeronautical Laboratory (CAL) making possible great improvements in handling and general flight characteristics.

 Upon the completion of the Navy test program, the sole remaining X-22 was handed over on 19 May 1969 for use in a number of Tri-Service, FAA, and NASA V/STOL projects.
 In that time, the X-22 completed about 400 vertical takeoffs and landings, 200 short takeoff and landings, and 185 transitions between vertical and horizontal flight.
 In July of 1970, the aircraft was transferred to CAL to conduct further research flights, including the development of a HUD system for the AV-8B Harrier II V/STOL jet.
 The data collected during the X-22 program also provided vital information used in the design of the V-22 Osprey.
-The X-22 was finally retired in October 1984 after completing over 500 flights.
+The X-22 was retired in October 1984 after completing over 500 flights and is currently displayed at the Niagara Aerospace Museum.

 HISTORY: